 We were in a pickup truck literally in the middle of nowhere (I am not exaggerating) and no one knew where we were with three large island men that we didn’t know from Adam.
 Naively, I still did not feel afraid.

 We arrived at the hotel.
-At last.
-It was 11:00pm.
-We moved to the back of the truck to get my back pack and purse out of the bed of the truck.
-I stared in disbelief.
+At last, it was 11:00pm.
+We moved to the back of the truck to get my backpack and purse out of the truck's bed.

 The bed of the truck was completely empty.